Saturday, February 4, 2012

 Dudley's early days with the Sabres, distinguished by his choice of headband rather than helmet!

-In the right place at the right time like so many others in the early 1970's, Dudley benefitted from the NHL - WHA battle over talent, and he returned to Cincinnati, only now with their major league entry, the WHA's Cincinnati Stingers for their inaugural season of 1975-76 now that the construction of their new arena was finally complete.
+In the right place at the right time, like so many others in the early 1970's, Dudley benefited from the NHL - WHA battle over talent, and he returned to Cincinnati, only now with their major league entry, the WHA's Cincinnati Stingers for their inaugural season of 1975-76 now that the construction of their new arena was finally complete.

 Given the responsibility as team leader and the ice time to go with it, Dudley led the club with 81 points, which included 43 goals, 11 more than his next closest teammate and enough to place 9th in the league.

 He again reached the 40 goal mark the following season with 41 on his way to an 88 point season.
 He was named team captain for the 1977-78 season, during which he scored 30 goals and 71 points.

 For the 1978-79 season, the Stingers were in a less than ideal financial situation, and after 47 games, the Stingers transferred Dudley's rights back to Buffalo after the Sabres agreed to assume the remainder of his contract.
 Dudley would finish his season with 11 points in 24 games, while the Stingers would finish their existence, as the club would meet it's demise when it was not included in the agreement which saw the WHA cease operations and the NHL expand by adding four of the six remaining WHA franchises, of which Cincinnati was not one.

 He would play a season and a half in his second go round with the Sabres before being waived in January of 1981.
 His rights were claimed by the Winnipeg Jets, with whom he would play in 30 games to finish his NHL career.
 His playing days would conclude with 7 games with the Fredericton Express of the AHL in 1981-82.